 Once a request for hearing is received, an IHO is appointed, and he/she is provided with a copy of your hearing request.
-Otherwise, your request remains confidential.
-The Division will send you and the public agency a letter notifying you of the hearing officer's appointment.
-In addition, the public agency must abide by certain requirements within specific time periods after it receives your request for a due process hearing (see below for more details).
-The public agency must also inform you of the availability of mediation and any free or low- cost legal and other relevant services in the area.
+Otherwise your request remains confidential.
+The Division will send you and the school a letter notifying you of the hearing officer's

-What actions must the public agency take once it receives my request for a due process hearing?
+What actions must the school take once it receives my request for a due process hearing?

-Within 10 calendar days of receiving your request for a due process hearing, the public agency must send you a written response regarding the subject matter of your due process hearing request including, if not already provided:
+Within 10 calendar days of receiving your request for a due process hearing, the school must send you written response regarding the subject matter of your due process hearing request including, if not already provided:

-- An explanation of why the public agency proposed or refused to take the action that is the subject of the due process hearing; - A description of the options the CCC considered, and the reasons they were rejected; - A description of each evaluation procedure, assessment, record, or report the school used as the basis for its decision: - A description of the factors the public agency believes are relevant to its proposal or refusal; and - A response that specifically addresses the issues raised in the due process hearing request.
+- An explanation of why the school proposed or refused to take the action that is the subject of the due process hearing; - A description of the options the CCC considered, and the reasons they were rejected; - A description of each evaluation procedure, assessment, record, or report the school used as the basis for its decision; - A description of the factors the school believes are relevant to its proposal or refusal; and - A response that specifically addresses the issues raised in the due process hearing request.